elotroalex/chiens/_texts/translation.md

 - a world of little spoons
 - velvet
 - gold fabrics
+- of hilltops and valleys
-- hilltops, valleys, of petals, of cries, of frightened fawns
+- of petals, of cries and startled fawns
 - Some day
 - once upon a time
 - sisters, equals, will take each others' hands in the torture chambers